Sioux Lookout Meno Ya Win Health Centre (SLMHC) is a part of a rich history of healthcare in Sioux Lookout.

 The William A. George Extended Care Unit was built after many years of planning and fundraising.
 Click here to view a write-up on the history of this facility, courtesy of Tracks Beside the Water, Vol. II

 1988: Hunger Strike at the Sioux Lookout Zone Hospital

-In January 1988, five men from Sandy Lake First Nation – Josias Fiddler, Peter Goodman, Allen Meekis, Peter Fiddler and Luke Mamakeesic – went on a hunger strike to draw attention to years of worsening health care and deteriorating relations between First Nations communities and the Medical Services Branch of Health and Welfare Canada.
-The native leaders and the federal government committed to improve health services and the two-day hunger strike ended.
+In January 1988, five men from Sandy Lake First Nation – Josias Fiddler, Peter Goodman, Allen Meekis, Peter Fiddler and Luke Mamakeesic – went on a hunger strike to draw attention to years of worsening health care and deteriorating relations between First Nation communities and the Medical Services Branch of Health and Welfare Canada.
+The First Nations’ leaders and the federal government committed to improve health services and the two-day hunger strike ended.

 1989: Developing a Process to Improve Health Services

 A health panel comprised of Ted Scott, Wally McKay and Dr. Harry Bain conducted a review of the state of health care in the northern communities.
 The Scott-McKay-Bain Health Panel – From Here to There: Steps Along the Way report was released in May 1989.
 The panel presented their report to the Sioux Lookout Zone Chiefs in March 1989.
 Of the report recommendations, the Chiefs accepted only one – the “development of an aboriginal health authority.”
 This health authority is now known as the Sioux Lookout First Nations Health Authority, a partner in healthcare for SLMHC’s clients and patients.